 • You’ll own your house outright sooner.
 A 15-year mortgage means you’ll be debt-free in half the time of a 30-year mortgage.

 • You’ll have a more secure investment.
-Even if the market dips, you’ll likely never owe more on your home than it’s worth.
+Even if the market dips, you’ll likely be safe from having an underwater mortgage.

 • You’ll have access to cash at competitive interest rates.
-The rates offered by second mortgage loans are typically much lower than personal loans, credit cards or other similar options.
+Second mortgage loan rates are typically much lower than personal loans, credit cards or other similar options.
 These loans convert a portion of your home equity to cash:

 Higher monthly payments

 Condensing your 30-year mortgage into a loan term that’s half the length typically means that your monthly payment will increase.
-This may not be a problem if you’re spending less and earning more — maybe you paid off a big loan, like auto or student loans.
+This may not be a problem if you’re spending less and earning more — maybe you’ve paid off a big auto loan or student loan balance.
 But if your financial situation hasn’t changed much, committing a higher percentage of your income to a set payment each month means you’ll have less financial flexibility.

 15-year mortgage payments aren’t always larger

-Depending on the interest rate you qualify for, the equity you’ve built in your house and other factors, you may not have a bigger payment on a 15-year mortgage refinance.
-It’s more common, however, for your payments to go up than it is for them to drop.
+Depending on the interest rate you qualify for, the equity you’ve built in your house and other factors, you may have a bigger or smaller payment after your 15-year mortgage refinance.
+It’s more common, however, for your payments to increase than it is for them to drop.

 Refinance closing costs

-That can be a lot to pay out of pocket, though some lenders give the option to roll some or all of these closing costs into your new mortgage.
+That can be a lot to pay out of pocket, though some lenders offer the option to roll some or all of these closing costs into your new mortgage.
 The biggest drawback to doing this is that you’ll pay interest on the amount you financed.
-However, financing your closing costs can allow you to avoid draining your cash accounts or, even worse, raiding your retirement savings.
+However, financing your closing costs can help you avoid draining your cash accounts or, even worse, raiding your retirement savings.

 Opportunity costs

 “Opportunity costs” are the potential advantages you’ve missed out on by choosing a specific path.
-If you choose to refinance to a 15-year loan, you’d have to commit more money toward a mortgage — either in the form of closing costs, higher monthly payments or both.
-That means missing out on other things you could’ve done with that cash, for example:
+If you choose to refinance to a 15-year loan, you’d have to commit more money toward a mortgage — either in the form of closing costs or higher monthly payments, or both.
+That means missing out on other things you could’ve done with that cash.
+For example:

 • Tax-advantaged investments, like a 401(k), individual retirement account (IRA), health savings account (HSA) or 529 college plan.